Amy Scholten, MPH

-Powdered latex gloves may exacerbate allergic reactions because the proteins in latex fasten to the powder.
+Powdered latex gloves may worsen allergic reactions because the proteins in latex fasten to the powder.
 When powdered gloves are removed, latex protein/powder particles get into the air, where they can be inhaled and come into contact with body membranes.

-Three types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
+3 types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.

 anaphylaxis.
 Although rare, a life-threatening reaction can be the first sign of latex allergy.